Tapuaetai

 Tapuaetai (tapuae: footprint; ta'i: one), or "One Foot Island", is one of 22 islands in the Aitutaki atoll of the Cook Islands.
-It is located on the southeastern perimeter of Aitutaki Lagoon immediately to the southwest of the larger island of Tekopua, seven kilometres to the east of the main island of Aitutaki.
-The island is 570m long and up to 210m wide, with an average elevation of 1.5m above sea level.
+It is located on the southeastern perimeter of Aitutaki Lagoon immediately to the southwest of the larger island of Tekopua, 7 km to the east of the main island of Aitutaki.
+The island is 570 m long and up to 210 m wide, with an average elevation of 1.5 m above sea level.